veereshkatageri/doc-as-code/user_guide/source/prerequisites.rst

     The cmder complete version contains the ready to use **git for windows**.

-chocolatey
+Chocolatey
 __________

-In order to install python without admin rights, it is required to install chocolatey.
+In order to install python without admin rights, it is required to install Chocolatey.
 Perform \
 the following working steps.

 - Create a file called **ChocolateyInstallNonAdmin.ps1** under **C:\\Tools\\**